MCSpearsy117/Mujibum/README.md

 - 👋 Hi, I’m https://t.me/ctOS_internet
 - 👀 I’m interested in ... changing myself ...
-- 🌱 I’m currently learning ... huffman coding ...
+- 🌱 I’m currently learning ... other coding ...
 - 💞️ I’m looking to collaborate on ... this↓
 - 📫 How to reach me ... on Telegram ... @Spearsy117
 - 💰 If anyone tips me please tip me with BTC at my wallet address